 At Rainbow Falls State Park, you’ll witness the deafening sound of the 80-foot waterfall as it rushes into a large pool below.
 Just 8 miles north of Hilo the 17-acre Hawaii Tropical Botanical Garden is located in a valley bordering the ocean.
 Without question, it is one of the most beautiful places in Hawaii.
 As you wander on a self-guided tour, you’ll be passing through many different environments, coconut groves, mango and monkey pod trees, palm jungles and a giant fern tree forest.
 You’ll also pass waterfalls, streams and at several points, even be within reach of the ocean.

+Want a stopover on the way home?
+Chicago, Vancouver, New York and Boston are just some of the options available.
 Call the USA holiday specialists at Bon Voyage to discuss your dream Hawaiian Island Hopping Adventure.